The Content window

 Onlyview accepts the following audio formats: aif, mp3, wav, ogg, flac.

-For a Display to play audio, it must be enabled in the Edit Displays screen:
+For a Media Server to play audio, it must be enabled in the Edit Media Servers screen:

 Onlyview can either output on standard audio cards, or in ASIO for compatible cards.
 ASIO is required for multi-channel audio.

-The output card and the output frequency are selected in DisplaySetup (also accessible in Edit Display).
+The output card and the output frequency are selected in DisplaySetup (also accessible in Edit Media Server).
 If the input file does not have the correct frequency, it will be automatically resampled so that it plays correctly.

 Editing an audio cue also gives access to the patches: each input channel can be remapped to any output channel.
 Input channels can also be played on multiple outputs, or muted entirely.